(Z81.4) Family history of other substance abuse

 Treatment and Medical Assistance

-• Encourage the patient to participate in activities that promote health and well-being
+• Encourage family members to participate in activities that promote healthy behaviors.

 Icon